Skip to content

 Even if you’re selling a house for a small amount, certain fees are unavoidable:

-You'll need to pay stamp duty if there's an existing mortgage above the £250,000 threshold, and early redemption fees may be applicable for paying off a mortgage early
+• You'll need to pay stamp duty in some circumstances, such as when the existing mortgage is more than the £250,000 stamp duty threshold.
+Early redemption fees may also apply if you’re paying off the mortgage early

 Mortgage implications and considerations